 - Call or text a host or promoter that works for the club.

-There are five rules you need to follow to ensure an epic guest list experience.
-Failure to follow these guidelines may result in paying a cover charge or getting turned away at the door.
+There are six rules you need to follow to ensure an excellent guest list experience.
+Failure to follow these guidelines may result in paying a cover charge.
+Or worse – getting turned away at the door.

 1. Show Up On Time

 Nightclub guest list entry is typically open from 10:30 pm until midnight or 1:00 am.
 For pool clubs, entrance is valid from 11:00 am until around 1:00 or 2:00 pm.

 It’s always a good idea to check with your promoter for the exact times as they’re subject to change.

 Also, please don’t show up at the last minute.
 Most venues require guests to be at the front of the line by the cut-off time to make it inside.

 Additionally, guest lists may close early if a club fills up fast or if there’s a popular DJ.
 Sometimes too, a list can get canceled without notice.